ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Transport Properties {#transport-props}

-Transport Properties allow an application to control most aspects of the transport system.
+Transport Properties allow an application to control and introspect most aspects of the transport system and transport protocols.

 Properties are structured in two ways: